Table of Contents

 |Uterine Anomaly||Imaging Modality of Choice||Main Imaging Findings|

-|Hypoplastic Uterus||Magnetic Resonance Imaging||A small uterus with regular morphology and normal relationship to the uterus.
+|Hypoplastic uterus||MRI||A small uterus with regular morphology and normal relationship to the uterus.

-Hysterosalpingography can be also used with good results.
+Hysterosalpingography can be also used, with good results.

-|Unicornuate Uterus||Magnetic Resonance Imaging||Decreased uterine volume with asymmetry.
-The presence of a uterine horn that is rudimentary.
-Ultrasonography can be confusing and some cases were missed by conventional transvaginal ultrasound.|
+|Unicornuate uterus||3D ultrasonography or MRI||Decreased uterine volume with asymmetry, and the presence of a rudimentary uterine horn.
+Ultrasonography results can be confusing, however, and some cases have been missed by conventional transvaginal ultrasound.|

-|Uterine didelphys||Ultrasonography or Magnetic Resonance Imaging||Uterine didelphys can be easily diagnosed with either transvaginal ultrasound or magnetic resonance imaging.
-Divergent uterine horns, fundal cleft, two services and a vaginal septum are the most common findings on both imaging modalities.|
+|Uterine didelphys||Ultrasonography or MRI||Uterine didelphys can be easily diagnosed with either transvaginal ultrasound or MRI.
+Divergent uterine horns, fundal cleft, 2 services, and a vaginal septum are the most common findings on both imaging modalities.|

-|Bicornuate Uterus||Ultrasonography, Magnetic Resonance Imaging or hysterosalpingography||This uterine anomaly can be easily identified by any of the three mentioned imaging modalities, therefore, the most cost-effective method is advisable, i.e. ultrasound.
-T2-weighted magnetic resonance imaging images are best at the visualization of the two uterine horns.|
+|Bicornuate uterus||Ultrasonography, MRI, or hysterosalpingography||As this uterine anomaly can be easily identified by all 3 imaging modalities, the most cost-effective method is advisable (ie, ultrasound).
+T2-weighted MRI images visualize the 2 uterine horns.|

-|Septate Uterus||Magnetic Resonance Imaging or hysterosalpingography||T2-weighted images on magnetic resonance imaging are very accurate in the identification of the uterine septum.
-Hysterosalpingography is helpful as it can show a septum that is associated with uterine contraction.
-The septum appears hypoechoic on ultrasonography but it can be missed in a significant number of cases.|
+|Septate uterus||MRI or hysterosalpingography||T2-weighted images can accurately identify the identification of the uterine septum.
+Hysterosalpingography is also helpful, as it can show a septum that is associated with uterine contraction.
+Although the septum appears hypoechoic on ultrasonography, it is missed in a significant number of patients.|

-|T-shaped uterus||Hysterosalpingography||In contrast to all the previously mentioned anomalies, a T-shaped uterus is best visualized with a hysterosalpingography.
-Magnetic resonance imaging and ultrasound are inferior in the identification of this anomaly.
-Suspicion of this anomaly is based on the maternal history of using diethylstilbestrol during pregnancy.|
+|T-shaped uterus||Hysterosalpingography||Unlike the other uterine anomalies, a T-shaped uterus is best visualized with hysterosalpingography.
+MRI and ultrasound are inferior in the identification of this anomaly.
+Suspicion of this anomaly is based on a maternal history of diethylstilbestrol use during pregnancy.|